ndustrialio/toggler/README.md

 ```

 That will fill in all your missing toggle entries:
-- 8 hours each weekday that does not have any existing time entry,
+- 8 ($$ billable) hours each weekday that does not have any existing time entry,
 - Covering the time range
   - from 90 days before the end of the current month
   - to the end of the current month (ish)

-# UAYOR (Use at your own risk :)
+# UAYOR: Use at your own risk, and keep away from the reach of micro managers :)